Glen R. Cuccinello

 • an Asian bank in connection with the liquidation of its New York trust company subsidiary;

-• an Asian bank in connection with the downgrading of its US branch to representative office status; and
+• an Asian bank in connection with the downgrading of its US branch to representative office status, and a South American bank in connection with the closing of its US representative office; and

 • a US investment adviser in establishing a New York trust company subsidiary.